Beyond Covid: Hybrid Events and the Changing Climate of the Consumer

 During lockdown the virtual events platform has aided training and seminars to continue and enabled virtual product booths and page assets to deliver value to event sponsors.
 Digital formats aid us in our marketing and sales goals to maintain the conversation and offer new ways to connect and engage with consumers and colleagues alike.
 But they cannot replace the human value that comes from a physical event.

 As individuals we communicate our thoughts and ideas using verbal, written and non-verbal language, breaking barriers and connecting with others.
 Likewise, we crave social interaction and sensory stimulation.
 So, picture experiencing every event from your desk with little change to your environment other than what is presented on your screen.
 The physical event allows delegates to utilise soft skills, promote self-efficacy and acquire information and tools required to make informed decisions to achieve goals.
 They create opportunities for networking, problem solving and establishing relationships.
 Ultimately, physical events excite delegate personal interest and engagement!

-To find out more about end-to-end physical, virtual of hybrid event management, from Outsourced Events, speak to Denise Sharpe on +44 020 8995 9495 or email us.
+To find out more about Outsourced Events' end-to-end physical, virtual or hybrid event management, please call Denise Sharpe on +44 (0)330 460 6007 or email us.

 Our Latest Knowledge & Insights

 Outsourced Events Appoints Dr Anne Cooke as Head of Learning and Development

 Outsourced Events today announced the appointment of former BNA Chief Executive Dr Anne Cooke as Head of Learning and Development.Read More